teambit/bit/README.md

 This compelled us to build a single tool that allows us to easily extract code components from our code and use them anywhere we want.
 We also made sure our components would be taken care of through their entire lifecycle, so that they can be trusted and deployed anywhere.

-Finally, we made sure our team can collaborate by importing and exporting each other’s components to build and maintain our projects.
+Finally, we made sue our team can collaborate by importing and exporting each other’s components to build and maintain our projects.

 Ultimately, bit allows you to create a dynamic collection of fully managed and good-to-go components ready to be used anywhere.
 This is something we truly believe in.